 - revising the requisite minimum amount in controversy

-ISO Claims Partners has advocated a fast-track appeals process for conditional payments.
+We have advocated a fast-track appeals process for conditional payments.
 The practical effect of these delays could place primary payers in a difficult position, expending time, resources, and effort—and potentially waiting years to reach a point of finality regarding contested conditional payments.

 Given the existing landscape, it’s critical that challenges to conditional payments succeed at the contractor level.
 Consider following these guidelines to increase your chance of success: